 In order to attain a Real Estate Sales Agent license in the state of Texas, you must complete the educational requirements set forth by the Texas Real Estate Commission (TREC), file a license application, and pass the state exam.
 The current educational requirement is 180 hours which is covered in six 30-hour courses.

-Champions offers students the choice between purchasing the courses independently or together as a package.
+No, Champions offers students the choice between purchasing the courses independently or together as a package.
 Regardless of which method you choose, tuition must be paid in full at the time of enrollment.
 The individual courses that make up the packages are offered individually and can be purchased one-at-a-time as you move through the program.
 Keep in mind that purchasing the courses together in a package will always save you a little bit of money in the long run.

 What are the different class delivery methods and how do they work?